TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/index.md

 These rules allow you to compensate for lower grades in single assignments, but ensure a minimal quality in all your milestones as well as in your overall practical work.

-## Deadlines
+## Deadlines 2015/16

+In the first quarter, assignments must be submitted weekly until Thursday, 23:59.
-Assignments must be submitted weekly until Monlab, 17:59.
+In the second quarter, assignments must be submitted weekly until Friday, 23:59.
-Each student has 5 late labs to use at his or her discretion.
+Each student has 5 late days to use at his or her discretion.
-Each late lab constitutes a 24-hour extension; you cannot split late labs into smaller increments.
+Each late day constitutes a 24-hour extension; you cannot split late labs into smaller increments.
-Once a student runs out of late labs, any late submission is penalised at a rate of 0.1 grading points per lab.
+Once a student runs out of late days, any late submission is penalised at a rate of 0.1 grading points per day.
-No submission may be handed in more than 5 labs late.
+No submission may be handed in more than 5 days late.

-Please reserve your late labs for legitimate emergencies.
+Please reserve your late days for legitimate emergencies.
 If you think you cannot meet deadlines due to special circumstances, you should contact the academic counsellor.
 Together we will try to find an individual solution for you.
 Remember to contact the academic counsellor as soon as possible, once you become aware of your situation.